 When trying to answer a question about the value of data, it is not difficult to end up in philosophical discussions.
 But as vast and complex as it may seem, it boils down to the simple answer of supply versus demand: there is only value in data if it can be used, and if there is appropriate access to that data when it is needed.
-A recent report by PWC UK, Putting a value on data, described it with the following statement: “All things being equal, a consumer will choose the most accessible dataset.”
+A recent report by PWC UK, putting a value on data, described it with the following statement: “All things being equal, a consumer will choose the most accessible dataset.”
 Or, more bluntly in the words of Henry Ford, “If it doesn’t add value, it’s waste”.

 We are facing more uncertainty and global challenges than ever, such as the Covid-19 pandemic, supply chain disruptions, and the climate crisis.
-At the same time, companies are making massive strides in the industrialization and operationalization of machine learning and AI.
+At the same time, companies are making massive strides in the industrialization and operationalization of machine learning (ML) and artificial intelligence (AI).
 Both trends lead to a sharp increase in demand for research-grade, high-quality data, and result in more data sharing.
 If manufacturers and suppliers could share their production data, they could create highly valuable AI models that help to reduce wastage or optimize their supply chain for carbon impact.
 If pharmaceutical companies could get reliable and repeatable access to data from healthcare providers or clinical research organizations, they could find new treatments and improve patient outcomes.
 No matter the industry, organizations that operate in value chains own different pieces of data sets that could be combined to present a more accurate picture of reality and therefore speaks to value in complementary data.

 From federated data to complementary strategic data assets